Chipotle for Diabetics: A Love-Hate Relationship

 Add plenty of vegetables to your meal.

-Chipotle offers a variety of fresh vegetables, including lettuce, tomatoes, onions, peppers, and corn.
-Vegetables are low in calories and carbohydrates, and they’re high in fiber, which helps to regulate blood sugar levels.
+It includes a mix of fresh veggies like lettuce, tomatoes, onions, peppers, and corn.
+These are naturally low in calories and carbs but high in fiber, which aids digestion and helps keep glucose levels steady.

 Choose lean protein sources, such as grilled chicken or steak.